3colorr/Mizuame-pages/content/en/features/index.md

 # Light/Dark mode
 {{< figure src="/Mizuame-pages/images/sample-light.png" title="Light Mode" >}}
 {{< figure src="/Mizuame-pages/images/sample-dark.png" title="Dark Mode" >}}

-# Pin
-You can fix the note with the pin.
-{{< figure src="/Mizuame-pages/images/demo-un-pin.gif" title="By default, the note closes." >}}
-{{< figure src="/Mizuame-pages/images/demo-pin.gif" title="If the pin is enabled, the note not close." >}}

-# Making Text Black
-Depending on the app's theme, the color of the text in the note may be yellow or green, which can be hard to see for some people.
-There are themes where the text color is black, but it's slightly gray.
-Also, some people may prefer the note's text color to be absolutely gray.
-With this setting, you can ignore the app's theme and change the color of the text in the note to black, dark gray, or normal gray.

 # Note Actions
 Initially, all the Note Actions are disabled.